 Disclaimer: screenshots taken in nightly from between version 5.0 and 5.1.
 Version 5.0.x looks slightly different.
 Version 5.1.x will look like the screenshots show.

-You point kicad to the location of each library using so called library tables that are managed with library managers.
-These tools are found in the preference menus of nearly all subprograms. (preference -> Manage symbol/footprint libraries.)
+Every library that should be available must be added to so called library tables which are managed with library managers.
+These are found in the preferences menu of all KiCad subprogramms (preference -> Manage symbol/footprint libraries.)

-There are two tables.
-One is global the other for the project. (project entries have higher priority, only visible in current project.)
+There are two tables for every asset type.
+One is global and the other local to the current project.
+(Project local entries have higher priority in case there is a nickname conflict.)

 Use the “add existing library” button of the library manager to add libraries using a file browser like tool that allows selecting multiple libs via shift or crtl plus left click.